Frequently Asked Questions

 What will the program requirements and sequence of classes look like if I become an Accelerate student?

-You will find the requirements and plan for finishing the program in 5 years on pages 68-74 of the current catalog.
+You will find the requirements and plan for finishing the program in 5 years in the current academic catalog.

 Who will my advisor be?